cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 Notice the comma with nothing after it to indicate we want to drop the entire fourth row.

-Note: We could also remove both new rows at once by putting the row numbers inside of a vector: `cats[c(-4,-5),]`

-Alternatively, we can drop all rows with `NA` values:
+Alternatively, we can drop all rows with `NA` values by using the `na.omit` command:

 ~~~